How China's national security law threatens Hong Kong's internet freedom | DW | 18.02.2021

 In addition to the loss of the free flow of information, the recent attacks on internet freedom are also forcing internet users in Hong Kong to think twice before posting any content online, Tsui said.

-"Hong Kong is a city built on freedom and people are coming here for that," he told DW.
+"Hong Kong is a city built on freedom and people are coming here for that," Tsui said.
 "I don't know what this means for Hong Kong but so far it doesn't look like it's going to be good."